 - Once we are through with these lessons, the complexity of these swara patterns can be increased depending on the creativity of the individual.
 For example, the simple dhaatu varase like SGRG, RMGM, GPMP etc can be extended as SGR SMGRG, RMG RPMGM etc.

 - Sarale varase, dhaatu varase, alankaara can be practised in trishra gati to get a firm hold on laya and tala.

 - Initially, these lessons can be practised for 15 to 30 minutes and then extended depending on one’s creativity in increasing its complexity.

 - Always start the practise with the voice exercises or the warm-up exercises and then proceed with the day’s practise.
 This must ideally become a routine to any student of music, be it a beginner or a performing artist.

-Riyaz already comes with a set of free basic exercises in Carnatic music, and also a premium course for building strong fundamentals with sarale, janti and dhaatu varases.
-Here is what you can expect from the course, in the words of the course instructor, Vidwan Vignesh Ishwar.
+Riyaz already comes with a set of free basic vocal exercises in Carnatic music, and also a premium vocal training course for building strong fundamentals with sarale, janti and dhaatu varases.
+Here is what you can expect from the course, in the words of the vocal coach, Vidwan Vignesh Ishwar.